Science

 A Reliable and Accurate Multiple Choice Question Answering System for Due Diligence

 The problem of answering multiple choice questions, based on the content of documents has been studied extensively in the machine learning literature.
 We pose the due diligence problem, where lawyers study legal contracts and assess the risk in potential mergers and acquisitions, as a multiple choice question answering problem, based on the text of the contract.
-Existing frameworks for question answering are not suitable for this task, due to the inherent scarcity and imbalance in the legal contract data available for training.

 A Dataset and an Examination of Identifying Passages for Due Diligence

 We present and formalize the due diligence problem, where lawyers extract data from legal documents to assess risk in a potential merger or acquisition, as an information retrieval task.
-Furthermore, we describe the creation and annotation of a document collection for the due diligence problem that will foster research in this area.
-This dataset comprises 50 topics over 4,412 documents and ~15 million sentences and is a subset of our own internal training data.